-Additionally, from 2000 to 2003, Dimon allegedly colluded with two unnamed competitors to pay bribes of approximately \$542,590 to officials of TTM, Thailand's government-owned tobacco monopoly, relating to more than \$9 million in sales contracts.
-According to the SEC, Dimon's contracts with TTM included "special expenses" or "special commissions" calculated on a per-kilogram basis that were actually kickbacks to TTM officials.
-The kickbacks were paid through Dimon's agent.
-The payments were authorized by Dimon personnel in the U.S. and Brazil, including a senior vice president of sales who allegedly knew that the payments were indirectly going to TTM officials.
-The senior vice president allegedly structured certain commission payments as several smaller payments and e-mailed an unidentified employee in Brazil about how to avoid raising "too many questions" in the U.S. about the commissions.
-After the senior vice president stopped authorizing the payments in 2004 (because the TTM officials' demands had grown too large), TTM stopped purchasing tobacco from Dimon.
+From 2000 to 2003, Dimon colluded with Standard Commercial and another competitor to pay bribes of more than \$1.2 million to government officials of TTM while realizing approximately \$7 million in profits.
+The bribes were part of the parties' contracts with TTM that included "special expenses" or "special commissions" calculated on a per-kilogram basis.
+As part of this scheme, Dimon paid nearly \$700,000 in bribes to TTM officials and secured more than \$9.85 million in contracts from TTM.
+In addition to the payments, Dimon arranged for trips by the TTM officials to Brazil on the pretext of looking at tobacco blends and samples, which included unrelated activities such as piranha fishing, trekking in the Amazon jungle, and trips to Argentina, Milan, and Rome.
+The kickbacks were paid through Dimon's local agent and recorded as sale commissions to the agent.
+The payments were authorized by Dimon personnel, including a senior vice president of sales who allegedly knew that the payment to be transmitted as eight smaller payments to several different bank accounts over several days and in an e-mail discussion with an unidentified employee about the "special commission," he stated "[i]t would be better if I did not have to answer too many questions" in the U.S. According to the SEC's complaint, after the senior vice president stopped authorizing the payments in 2004 (because the TTM officials' demands had grown too large), TTM stopped purchasing tobacco from Dimon.